sakkshm/MemeBot/README.md

 # MemeBot 🤖
  A Python script that collects memes from Reddit and compiles them into a video.
 This bot uses an unofficial Reddit API (https://github.com/R3l3ntl3ss/Meme_Api/) and get a random meme from Reddit and use moviepy (https://github.com/Zulko/moviepy) to make the video.
 Then these videos are automatically uploaded to Youtube.
+The bot also sends status update and link of the uploaded video to a telegram chat.

  # Example
 An example of the output is given in the output.mp4 file, and can also be found on Youtube. (https://www.youtube.com/watch?v=K3wpiGGY5og)